 Today, see China's most famous resident, the Giant Panda.
 Visit the Panda Conservation Centre where you can learn about China's celebrated bear.
 See these lovable creatures in surroundings that mirror their natural habitat.

 It is not guaranteed that you will be able to see the feeding of the younger pandas, as this only happens at the start and end of each day.
-Sightseeing involves around 11⁄2 hours on foot.
+Sightseeing involves around 2 hours on foot.

 There are electric carts offered by private vendors that can be organised at your own cost.
 Later, take a 4-hour bullet train to Xian.
+There is an optional evening tour to Tang Ever Bright City.